wally-kroeker/ai-solarpunk-story-bot/README.md

 **Features:**
 - Randomly selects a setting for each story
-- Generates a solarpunk micro-story
+- Generates a solarpunk micro-story using `story_generator.py`
 - Uses AI to extract key visual elements from the story
 - Creates an optimized image prompt based on the story content
-- Generates a digital art image based on the AI-derived prompt
+- Generates a digital art image based on the AI-derived prompt using `image_generator.py`
-- Posts both the story and image to Twitter in one operation
+- Posts both the story and image to Twitter using `twitter_client.py`

 ## Usage